kbhoffmann/sweater_weather/README.md

       Content-Type: application/json
       Accept: application/json
 ```
 ### Corresponding JSON response for example GET request for forcast for location parameter.
+This gives the current weather, the next 5 days of weather, and the next 8 hours of weather.
 ```
       {
           "data": {